yizou275/AlgoGroup_Application/README.md

 - Implement a function to identify a duplicate integer in an unsorted array.
 - Given an array of exactly $N+1$ numbers, where each of the numbers in range $[1,N]$ appears at least once, find the number that appears more than once.
 - Write a sentence or two describing the performance of your solution(s).
-- [Optional] Write tests and attach their results in the repo to prove correctness.
+- Write tests and attach their results in the repo to prove correctness.
 - See [option1.cpp](./find-duplicate/option1.cpp) / [option1.py](./find-duplicate/option1.py) to get started (note that you may use any language, test frameworks, file structures, etc.) so long as your completion of the task is clear.

 ### Option 2: IMPLEMENT STACK (HARDER)